Finite noncommutative geometries related to $F_p[x]$: Structure of

-In particular, we apply this result with $c=0$ to conclude that $H^0$ contains no nonconstant elements of degree $<p^d$.
-Hence the degree $p^d$ of $g_d$ is minimal among nonconstants in $H^0$.
+In particular, we apply this result with $n=d$ and $c=0$ to conclude that $H_{\rm dR}^0$ contains no nonconstant elements of degree less than $p^d$.
+Hence the degree $p^d$ of $g_d$ is minimal among nonconstants in $H_{\rm dR}^0$.
 We then use Lemma~\ref{H0g}.
 Lemma~\ref{hd0} provides the other direction when $h_d(\mu)=0$. \endproof

 \begin{corollary} $h_d(\mu)\ne 0$ iff $m$ of degree $d$ has a nonzero coefficient in degree $d-1$.
-Moreover, there are such $m$, where $\mu_\text{M\"ob}$ is the M\"obius function. \end{corollary} \proof Here $h_1(\mu)=\Tr(\mu)$ is the trace for $\F_p[\mu]/(m)\to \F_p$ and it is a fact from number theory\cite{Lang} that $\Tr(\mu)=-m_{d-1}$ where $m(x)=x^d+m_{d-1}x^{d-1}+\cdots+m_0$ is the minimal polynomial of $\mu$, which is our case by construction.
-Hence $h_1(\mu)\ne 0$ if and only $m_{d-1}\ne 0$.
+Moreover, there are such $m$, where $\mu_\text{M\"ob}$ is the M\"obius function. \end{corollary} \proof Here $h_d(\mu)=\Tr(\mu)$ is the trace for $\F_p[\mu]/(m)\to \F_p$ and it is a fact from number theory\cite[Ch.
+VI/Thm.~5.1]{Lang} that $\Tr(\mu)=-m_{d-1}$ where $m(x)=x^d+m_{d-1}x^{d-1}+\cdots+m_0$ is the minimal polynomial of $\mu$, which is our case by construction.
+Hence $h_d(\mu)\ne 0$ if and only if $m_{d-1}\ne 0$.
 Next, the number of monic irreducibles in $\F_p[x]$ with a fixed non-zero value of this coefficient was found by Carlitz\cite{Car} and more recently in the form we use in \cite{Rus}.
 As we required only a non-zero value, we multiply this by the $p-1$ possible values to give the expression stated. \endproof

 This gives an easy criterion to tell if a given $m$ is regular.
 The number of such should be compared with Gauss' formula for the number $N_d$ of all irreducible $m$ of degree $d$, $N_d={1\over d}\sum_{k|d}\mu_\text{M\"ob}(k)p^{d\over k}$.
 Thus a good fraction of $m$ are regular.
 The formula gives $p-1$ regular $m$ as it should for $d=1$ by Proposition~\ref{H0d1}.